 Step 3 – Pick Up Cart

-Turf and Industrial Equipment (T.I.E.) will arrange to meet the student on campus and drop off an electric golf cart after receiving authorization from P&TS.
-Students are responsible for returning the cart (and key) to a pre-determined drop-off location for T.I.E. to pick up, before the P&TS Cart Permit expiration date.
+Turf and Industrial Equipment (T.I.E.) will arrange to meet the student on campus and drop off an electric golf cart after receiving authorization from Stanford Transportation.
+Students are responsible for returning the cart (and key) to a pre-determined drop-off location for T.I.E. to pick up, before the Stanford Transportation Cart Permit expiration date.

 Step 4 – Pick Up Cart Permit

 Submit the signed original Medical Certification for Temporary Disabilities.
-Cart or Temporary Service Vehicle Permit form and completed Motorized Cart Permit Application (cart ID info required) to P&TS in order to receive a Disability Cart Permit.
+Cart or Temporary Service Vehicle Permit form and completed Motorized Cart Permit Application (cart ID info required) to Stanford Transportation in order to receive a Disability Cart Permit.

-Stanford University requires anyone approved to operate a cart on campus to review the Pedestrian Zone Access Map and Disability Cart Permit Agreement (PDF, 128 KB) with a P&TS representative.
+Stanford University requires anyone approved to operate a cart on campus to review the Pedestrian Zone Access Map and Disability Cart Permit Agreement (PDF) with a Stanford Transportation representative.
 A signed cart permit (use) agreement is required before a cart permit will be issued.
 A copy of the Disability Cart Permit Agreement, a Pedestrian Zone Access Map, and a Cart Permit with a red wheelchair sticker will be provided.
 Note that parking in a disabled space without a valid state issued disabled placard or license plate on your vehicle is prohibited, carts included.

 For Faculty or Staff:

-Faculty or staff must receive authorization from the Diversity & Access Office before P&TS will issue a cart permit to persons with disabilities.
+Faculty or staff must receive authorization from the Diversity & Access Office before Stanford Transportation will issue a cart permit to persons with disabilities.